 Year after year, Xconomy has gathered exemplary business leaders, investors, and far-seeing technologists to our most prestigious event—The Napa Summit.
 This year is no different.
 Come join us in the heart of wine country on June 8 and 9...
 Read more »

-Here’s a look at innovation news from across Indiana:
+Here’s a look at tech and innovation news from around Indiana:

 —The University of Indianapolis today announced the biggest grant in its history, and it’s designed to close STEM (science, technology, engineering, and math) workforce gaps.
 This week, UIndy announced that...
 Read more »